 I know what I’d say – avoid – you don’t need your heart broken again.

-Q: How would a lady feel if a guy who has strong feelings for her bought her gifts (like chocolates) after she just (2 days ago) rejected him?
+Q: How would a lady feel if a guy who has strong feelings for her bought her gifts like chocolates, even though she only rejected him 2 days ago?

 A: Probably a bit irritated in all honesty because it would seem like the guy couldn’t take a hint.